fdescollonges/UndercoverNetwork/readme.md

-*Welcome to Undercover Network repository*
+# Welcome to Undercover Network repository

+* Deploy this application on Openshift
+* Check content